-ANNUAL REPORT TO CONGRESS
+ANNUAL REPORT TO CONGRESS 2015-2016

-The National Advisory Council on Indian Education (NACIE or Council) advises the Secretary of Education concerning the administration and funding of any program with respect to which the Secretary has jurisdiction and includes Indian children or adults as participants or any program that may benefit Indian children or adults.
+The National Advisory Council on Indian Education (NACIE or Council) advises the Secretary of the U.S. Department of Education (ED) and the Secretary of Interior concerning the administration and funding of any program with respect to which the Secretary has jurisdiction and includes Indian children or adults as participants or any program that may benefit Indian children or adults.
+Executive Order 13592 (the EO) launched the White House Initiative on American Indian and Alaska Native (AI/AN) Education.
+The EO designates NACIE as the Initiative's advisory committee and specifies particular roles for it to perform.